freiremelgiz/ECE532-FinalProject/README.md

 |   4     |      3.25 %   |
 |   5     |      8.61 %   |
 |   6     |     56.06 %   |

+Aside from dataset 6, which has very scarce data, these percent errors are low for an initial classification algorithm.

+I took a look at the weight vector computed for each dataset

 ## Project Timeline
 * **10/22/2020** Project Proposal Due